cscart/docs/en/developer_guide/addons/compatibility/adapting_4172_to_4181.rst

         return $content_data;
     }

-See the full list of available parameters in the :ref:`Analytics card for Dashboard` section.
+See the full list of available parameters in the :ref:`Analytics card for Dashboard <analytics-card-for-dashboard>` section.

 You can expand the content of existing blocks using the ``get_dashboard_XXX`` hooks.
 Refer to the :ref:`New hooks` section for a list of all hooks and their descriptions.